BOARD OF DIRECTORS

 SEAN BERENS TREASURER

-Sean is an attorney at Fennemore Craig, P.C., where he focuses on commercial real estate transactions and has been active in pro bono immigration matters.
+Sean is a partner at Berens Blonstein PLC, where he focuses on commercial real estate transactions and has been active in pro bono immigration matters.
 Sean grew up in Arizona and is passionate about creating and contributing to a community of lawyers who look out for the rights of all of their neighbors in the Valley.
 This includes tapping the skills and energy of transactional attorneys who might not yet know how helpful they can be.
 Sean went to the University of Southern California for undergrad and received his J.D. from Columbia.
 He is also a Fellow of the Flinn-Brown Civic Leadership Academy.

 Sean is (slowly) improving his Spanish and working to cut down on the time he spends hate-reading Twitter.